Manojsainaru/toolpickr/README.md

 <p align="center">
   <h1 align="center">🔧 ToolPickr</h1>
-  <p align="center"><strong>Smart and scalable tool picking for LLMs</strong></p>
+  <p align="center"><strong>ToolPickr will make sure your LLM never misses a tool unlike the 'e' missing in its name.</strong></p>
   <p align="center">
-    Give your LLM access to hundreds of tools — ToolPickr finds the right ones instantly.
+    Give your LLM access to hundreds of tools: ToolPickr finds the right ones instantly.
   </p>
 </p>

+> **Early Work-In-Progress**: ToolPickr is under active development.
+While the core retrieval mechanics are functional, the project is brand new, and we do not yet claim or guarantee any specific tool-picking accuracy.
+Formal benchmarking is planned and currently underway.

 <p align="center">
+  <a href="#the-impact">The Impact</a> •
   <a href="#quick-start">Quick Start</a> •
   <a href="#how-it-works">How It Works</a> •
   <a href="#installation">Installation</a> •